Vaping amongst young people

 Although it is illegal to sell vapes to anyone under the age of 18, vaping in young people has risen dramatically in recent years.
 However, little evidence exists about what works to support people to quit vaping, and the lack of current data on how vaping affects young people means treatment may vary.

-Prof Rachel Isba, Consultant in Paediatric Public Health Medicine at Alder Hey, Professor of Children and Young People’s Health at Lancaster University, and the service lead for the new clinic
+Prof Rachel Isba, Consultant in Paediatric Public Health Medicine at Alder Hey, Professor of Children and Young People’s Health at Lancaster University, said:

 Vaping can be harmful to children in two main ways.
 The first is that many vapes contain nicotine, which is highly addictive.
 Young brains are still developing, which makes them more susceptible to the effects of substances such as nicotine.